benbucksch/trex/README.txt

   4. Target audience

-I hope that TAppKit will help people who are coming from native application development to HTML.
+I hope that TRex will help people who are coming from native application development to HTML.
 It might also help new HTML5 application projects that need to build large GUI applications with a native-feeling UI, for example possibly a future Thunderbird or similarly big custom applications.

 It does not replace AngularJS or similar JS libraries, but rather complements it.
-TAppKit and AngularJS simply solve different problems.
+TRex and AngularJS simply solve different problems.
 Ditto Tween, jQuery, jQueryUI.
-TAppKit doesn't depend on them, nor should interfere with them.
+TRex doesn't depend on them, nor should interfere with them.